 I’m no expert in hotel management, but it seems reasonable to expect that, when a Wyndham property becomes a Sheraton, there would be a transition period — even just one day — during which the hotel would be closed to make various changes.
-That didn’t happen in Miami, and hundreds of guests are still being disserviced as a result every day.
+That didn’t happen in Miami, and hundreds of guests were disserviced as a result.

 I stayed at the Sheraton Miami Airport last week and was stunned how easily a hotel can get away with charging high rates but failing to provide basic necessities, such as heat.
 I’m all for letting the market determine prices, except that guests book rooms at the Sheraton not knowing they will be cold and their TV won’t work.

 I realize it’s warm in Miami this time of year, and the temperature reached the low 70s the day I checked in at the Sheraton — but at night it fell to about 50F.
 For me, that’s cold.
 Moreover, most U.S. hotels are obsessed with air-conditioning, and my rooms are often frigidly cold when I arrive.
 I expected to be warm in Miami — if I wanted cold, I would have stayed in DC.

 The heating capability of my air-conditioner in Miami was disabled, and the only thing I could do was to at least turn off the cold, but not much had changed three hours later.
 The temperature outside dropped, and cold air from the hallway was coming in through the unusually wide gaps under my door and on the side.

 I had work to do but wasn’t being very productive, so I thought I’d watch a little TV to take my mind off the cold.
 Another surprise: Most channels on the fancy flat TV didn’t work.
 I approached the desk to call guest services and realized there was no phone on it.
 There was one on the nightstand.